 3. Payback Period

-One criteria for a successful project is making back the money you’ve invested.
-Project payback period is a method to see the ratio between the total cash to the average cash period (payback period = cost of project / average annual cash inflows).
+One criterion for a successful project is making back the money you’ve invested.
+The project payback period is a method to see the ratio between the total cash to the average cash period (payback period = cost of project / average annual cash inflows).
 In other words, you can determine how long it will take for you to recover the investment.
 However, it doesn’t consider the time value of money nor benefits accrued after the payback period or risk inherent in the project.